sh1tpostkun/sh1tpostkun.github.io/README.md

 ## 🚀 About The Project

 The goal of this project was to create a fast, beautiful, and fully customizable page to bring all my important links together in one place.
-The design was inspired by modern services like solo.to and refined to reflect my personal style.
+The design was inspired by modern services like solo.to, Linktree, Taplink, and refined to reflect my personal style.

 ### ✨ Key Features: